-- the parties with the legislative responsibility for achieving compliance with the Gas Specification may not have sufficient influence over the parties who physically control gas quality. - the complexity and largely confidential contractual linkages between them. - the risk that costs associated with a quality-related outage may not be borne by the party that caused it367.
+- the parties with the legislative responsibility for achieving compliance with the Gas Specification may not have sufficient influence over the parties who physically control gas quality. - the complexity and largely confidential contractual linkages between them. - the risk that costs associated with a quality-related outage may not be borne by the party that caused it386.

-Overall, the approach taken in contractual arrangements by transmission system operators, networks system operators, retailers and wholesalers, is consistent with the Gas Specification referred to as the 'standard' for gas quality in New Zealand368.
-Under the MDL and Vector interconnection agreements, the injecting party is responsible, either directly or indirectly, for monitoring and ensuring gas quality369.
-Most of the contractual arrangements seek to limit liability.
+Overall, the approach taken in contractual arrangements by transmission system operators, network operators, retailers and wholesalers is consistent with the Gas Specification referred to as the 'standard' for gas quality in New Zealand387.
+Under the Maui and First Gas North Island System interconnection

-364 Gas Industry Co: Advice on Gas Quality Arrangements, letter to the Associate Minister of Energy and Resources, 21 December 2010.
+383 Gas Industry Co: Advice on Gas Quality Arrangements, letter to the Associate Minister of Energy and Resources, 21 December 2010.

-365 Gas Industry Co: Gas Governance Issues in Quality: Investigation Update, 1 August 2012.
+384 Gas Industry Co: Gas Governance Issues in Quality: Investigation Update, 1 August 2012.

-366 There is some trading in non-specification gas, such as gas supplied for petrochemical production, but this generally involves a single large enduser and is effected through a dedicated delivery system.
+385 There is some trading in non-specification gas, such as gas supplied for petrochemical production, but this generally involves a single large end-user and is effected through a dedicated delivery system.

-367 Gas Industry Co: Gas Governance Issues in Quality: Issues Paper, 7 September 2010; Gas Industry Co: Advice on Gas Quality Arrangements, advice to the Associate Minister of Energy and Resources, 21 December 2010.
+386 Gas Industry Co: Gas Governance Issues in Quality: Issues Paper, 7 September 2010; Gas Industry Co: Advice on Gas Quality Arrangements, advice to the Associate Minister of Energy and Resources, 21 December 2010.

-368 Powerco and GasNet Network Service Agreements provide for non-specification gas to be transported if all retailers agree and the requesting retailer indemnifies the Network Service Operator against claims from others.
+387 Powerco and GasNet Network Service Agreements provide for non-specification gas to be transported if all retailers agree and the requesting retailer indemnifies the Network Service Operator against claims from others.